 The Menopause Photography Project

-The MPP will document women’s experiences of menopause through portrait photography and conversation.
+The MPP will document experiences of menopause through portrait photography and conversation.
+What has changed for them, what has helped them, what positives they have found.
 These photographs and experiences will be woven together in a final exhibition, raising awareness and sparking further exchange.

 The MPP will bring together a wide range of women, including those whose voices are often marginalised.
 We will share and learn from a diverse range of experiences of menopause, provoke conversations about what menopause is and what it means - to those of us who experience it as well as in a broader cultural sense.
 The Project will highlight the issues we face, look at what is being done to improve menopause care and what the positives are as we live this stage of our lives (there are positives, despite how it may feel at times!).

 All proceeds from the exhibition will go to the brilliant work done by The Menopause Charity.